ONE-LINE POEM:

 Those who take things literally are often thieves.

-Oddly, the phrase “take things literally” means taking something at its most obvious face value, without presuming or exploring any deeper or metaphorical .
-I would take the phrase “take things literally” to mean something to do with literature and literature's aspirations to communicate at levels much deeper and richer than considering language to be something that just matches a particular symbol with a particular thing like a rock or a box.
+Oddly, the phrase “take things literally” means taking something at its most obvious face value, without presuming or exploring any deeper or metaphorical meaning.
+I would take the phrase “take things literally” to mean something to do with literature and literature’s aspirations to communicate at levels much deeper and richer than considering language to be something that just matches a particular symbol with a particular thing like a rock or a box.

-I would submit that itself is something that transcends particular things like a rock or a box.
-If literature is ever to rock, or if we are ever to think outside the box, we need to have a and robust appreciation for metaphors.
+I would submit that meaning itself is something that transcends particular things like a rock or a box.
+If literature is ever to rock, or if we are ever to think outside the box, we need to have a rich and robust appreciation for metaphors.
 In fact, we should rely on them.
 Anything less would not even qualifying as an aspiration.
 And we dare to wonder why we find it difficult to find inspiration in such an aspiration-free world.
 This is another version of a common theme that I deal with in my life and how I see the world, that there is much more to life than the scientific reductionist, materialistic world.
 This is a key factor in why I increasingly see the world as surreal.
 We are human beings, subjects not objects, that seem intent on reducing the world to things, such as rubble.
-It seems that the modus operandi of is to take things literally, thus accounting for and .
+It seems that the modus operandi of Western civilization is to take things literally, thus accounting for imperialism and capitalism.
 It seems that taking such a way of being to its logical and cruel conclusion is to conspire, as opposed to aspire, to the pirate motto of ” Take all that you can and give nothing back.”
 And worse yet, our co-conspirators are only of use to us in as much as they assist us in taking things literally.
-Therefore, we are literally at with one another.
-Further, we are literally at with our self, since the subjective realm is inaccessible or denied when we are held captive by taking things literally.
-Well, enough , let's get back to the poem.
+Therefore, we are literally at war with one another.
+Further, we are literally at war with our self, since the subjective realm is inaccessible or denied when we are held captive by taking things literally.
+Well, enough political philosophy, let’s get back to the poem.

 There is one word in this eight-word poem that could easily be overlooked and its significance missed.
 That word is: often.
 Taking things literally is certainly not always a mistake.
 Usually when we say “rock” we mean a rock.
 Usually when we say “box” we mean a box.
-Now, I chose the word “often” to access what I think the is, that the deeper metaphorical meanings are ignored or even stolen from us with great regularity (know shit!).
-In speaking about subjectivity and , things and , dirt versus souls, and the like (and love), people often mistake me for throwing the baby out with the bathwater.
+Now, I chose the word “often” to access what I think the reality is, that the deeper metaphorical meanings are ignored or even stolen from us with great regularity (know shit!).
+In speaking about subjectivity and objectivity, things and transcendence, dirt versus souls, and the like (and love), people often mistake me for throwing the baby out with the bathwater.
 More truthfully, in my own dyslexic fashion, it might be more apt to say, “throwing the bathwater out for the baby.”
 To be clear, for the literalists in the crowd, I am not opposed to bathwater.
 Bathwater is great!
 My underlying point is that babies are more important than bathwater.

 Okay, there is another word in this poem that probably needs to be mentioned for its significance.
 Note that I use the word “those” rather than the word “people”.
 This is intentionally meant to be ironic, since devoted literalists seem to be living in a world that denies the very fact that they are people.
 Hey, aren’t you glad that this is only an eight-word poem!

 Let me try to keep it simple.
-Here are some of the things that I think are qualitatively different from stuff, the barren building blocks of our material universe: compassion, , and mercy.
+Here are some of the things that I think are qualitatively different from stuff, the barren building blocks of our material universe: compassion, hope, gratitude and mercy.
 Feel free to talk among yourselves.
 Let me know what you think.
-My for you, and my hope for us, is that the trials and tribulations of this billiard ball world will neither destroy nor defeat you, nor steal from you the most important matters in life, and that you will live wholeheartedly in that place infinitely greater than the mere stuff around us.
+My hope for you, and my hope for us, is that the trials and tribulations of this billiard ball world will neither destroy nor defeat you, nor steal from you the most important matters in life, and that you will live wholeheartedly in that place infinitely greater than the mere stuff around us.
 May it be so.